The New Experience

 How I Felt About It Before The Experience

 With the craziness of getting ready for the party, I very nearly didn’t even make the cake push pops for the party, just because I was getting pressed for time.
-Finally, however, I decided that I would just have to do it, since I had already purposefully purchased the containers for the cake push pops
+Finally, however, I decided that I would just have to do it, since I had already purposefully purchased the containers for the cake push pops and a mini muffin pan.

 Seriously – isn’t that box the best?
 I got it for less than $1, whereas stands were expensive.
+(They have since gotten much less expensive.)

 That one ripped hole?
 That was my fault.
 Sorry, Eric.